vfarah-if/ElectionKata/README.md

 ## Results format

 ```
+As an election data analyst
 Given a short hand version of the election results
-    As a polling analyst
 I want the election results converted to a specific format
 ```

 The fields in the data input will be separated by commas but each row will vary in length as described below.